jcalahor/sage/TESTING.md

-# Testing Kafka Producer and Consumer
+# Testing Sage with Kafka

-This guide explains how to test the Kafka message flow between the Python producer and Rust consumer.
+This guide explains how to test the complete Sage task queue system with Python producers and consumers.

 ## Prerequisites